eljojo/faircamp-fork/issue_template.md

 In other words: Please make a note of what you just by came to share!
-Keep it alive, gladly refine and revisit your thoughts in the meantime, and check back to share it when Faircamp again enters iits first seasonal cycle and the feature suggestions thread opens its doors again!
+Keep it alive, gladly refine and revisit your thoughts in the meantime, and check back to share it when Faircamp again enters its first seasonal cycle and the feature suggestions thread opens its doors again!

 For more information please check out the following links: